OliverLetterer/ANAdvancedNavigationController/README.md

 **ANAdvancedNavigationController** is a subclass of *UIViewController* and works as a parent view controller.

-## How to setup ANAdvancedNavigationController
+## Setup ANAdvancedNavigationController for your project

 * link against the **QuartzCore.framework**
 * add the ANAdvancedNavigationController folder to your project

+## How to use ANAdvancedNavigationController

+## Screenshots